Bro-Maankah/sabti-to-doo/README.md

 open index.html
 ```

-## Code Overview
+##Code Overview

-### HTML
+###HTML

-The HTML file contains the structure of the to-do list application, including the form for adding new tasks and the list where tasks are displayed.
+The HTML file contains the structure of the to-do list application, including the form for adding new tasks, the list where tasks are displayed, and the Pomodoro Clock.

-### CSS
+###CSS

-The CSS file contains styles for the to-do list application, making it visually appealing and user-friendly.
+The CSS file contains styles for the to-do list application and the Pomodoro Clock, making them visually appealing and user-friendly.

-### JavaScript
+###JavaScript

-The JavaScript file contains the logic for the to-do list application.
+The JavaScript file contains the logic for the to-do list application and the Pomodoro Clock.
 Below is a brief overview of the main functions:

 - `loadTasks()`: Loads tasks from local storage and adds them to the DOM.
 - `addTask(e)`: Handles the form submission to add a new task.